Vineyards Facing An Insect Invasion May Turn To Aliens For Help

 Leach takes me to see one of them: John Landis, co-owner of Vynecrest Vineyards and Winery, west of Allentown.

 When we arrive, Landis is pressing grapes.
-He's smiling.
+He is smiling.
 Harvest is always a good time, he says.
 But then I ask him about lanternflies, and he turns serious.

 "We've never had a situation like this in 40 years," he says.
 "If it starts to decimate your vineyard, it could cause people to go out of the winery business.
 It definitely kills vines."